12 May 2025

 As a result, the Copernicus programme is funding a series of dedicated FRM initiatives.
 These FRM initiatives aim to collect new sets of measurements that are traceable, long term, and calibrated to SI, bringing a high level of quality to oceanography in situ measurements.
 Among them is the deployment of an array of temperature measuring surface drifters through the Towards fiducial Reference measUrements of Sea-Surface Temperature by European Drifters (TRUSTED) project.

-The TRUSTED project team, led by CLS, includes NKE Instrumentation, who are designing and building the buoys; the SHOM (the Naval Hydrographic and Oceanographic Service), which is in charge of calibration; Météo-France, which will look after deployment; BSH (the Federal Maritime and Hydrographic Agency of Germany) which will provide a tethered reference measurement, and JCOMMOPS (WMO-IOC Joint Technical Commission for Oceanography and Marine Meteorology's In-situ Observing Program's Support Center), which will provide the metadata processing and visualisation tools to monitor the deployments.
+The TRUSTED project team, led by CLS, includes NKE Instrumentation, who design and build the buoys; the SHOM (the Naval Hydrographic and Oceanographic Service), who lead the calibration; Météo-France, who lead the deployments; BSH (the Federal Maritime and Hydrographic Agency of Germany), OceanOps (WMO-IOC Joint Technical Commission for Oceanography and Marine Meteorology in situ Ocean Observing System Monitoring and Coordination Centre), who provide the metadata processing and visualisation tools to monitor the deployments.
+The Danish Meteorological Institute (DMI, https://www.dmi.dk/) joined the project in 2022 to define the requirements for a new IST FRM drifting buoy and to define the calibration methods and begin to test a new IST prototype sensor and buoy.

-During the second phase, which started in summer 2018, a further 100 buoys will be built and delivered in two batches.
-They will then be deployed globally over an 18 month period, following a deployment plan set up by Météo-France.
-The aim is to deploy the buoys in areas particularly well suited to satellite data calibration/validation issues, such as areas with little or no cloud cover.
+During the second phase, which started in summer 2018, a further 100 buoys were built and delivered in two batches.
+They were then deployed globally over an 18 month period, following a deployment plan set up by Météo-France.
+The aim was to deploy the buoys in areas particularly well suited to satellite data calibration/validation issues, such as areas with little or no cloud cover.
 Deploying so many buoys and ensuring the traceability of each instrument and dataset requires careful planning and monitoring.
-To this end, the project will rely on the JCOMMOPS expertise, and the many tools that it has developed to do just that.
-This will ensure that end users will have high quality data and meta data at their disposal to allow them to make the best possible use of the data gathered during the project.
+To this end, the project relied on the OCEANOPS expertise and tools.
+This ensures that end users have access to high quality data and meta data to allow them to make the best possible use of the data gathered during the project.

-The TRUSTED project will provide Copernicus with in situ datasets of the highest quality, towards FRM capability.
-This will enable the validation of the Sentinel-3 SLSTR sensor, a key step in ensuring that the Copernicus Earth Observation programme meet its ambitious remit and enabling the Sea Surface Temperature data distributed through CMEMS to be continuously improved.
-Furthermore, the buoy data will also be made available to the global meteorological and oceanographic community as a whole, for analysis, calibration and data assimilation purposes through the GTS, and through the CMEMS data distribution portal, ensuring that these Copernicus-funded drifters benefit the wider scientific community as a whole.
+The TRUSTED project will provide Copernicus -> The TRUSTED project provides Copernicus with in situ datasets of the highest quality, now of FRM capability.
+These enable the validation of the reference Sentinel-3 SLSTR SST products, a key step in ensuring that the Copernicus Earth Observation programme meet its ambitious remit and enabling the Sea Surface Temperature data distributed through the Copernicus marine services to be continuously improved.
+Furthermore, the buoy data is also available to the global meteorological and oceanographic community as a whole, for analysis, calibration and data assimilation purposes through the GTS, and through the Copernicus marine distribution portals, ensuring that these Copernicus-funded drifters benefit the wider scientific community as a whole.